-Impacts that may seem affordable when the RI is viewed from the lens of the population median can easily result in clusters of very high burdens across wide sections of the geography for the service area.
+As described in Chapter 1, impacts that may seem affordable when the RI is viewed from the lens of the population median can easily result in clusters of very high burdens across wide sections of the geography for the service area.
 For example, in the NBC service area, such data reveals that median household income ranges from \$12,676 to \$133,438 across 91 census tracts.
 This is a difference of \$120,762 in MHI between the highest and lowest-income tracts.